afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 - Hello!
   - I've participated in Berlin.js several times and now it is my turn to give back to the community.
-  - We should be grateful that the organizers are doing such wonderful job - round of applause for them, please!
+  - We should be grateful that the organizers are doing such wonderful job here - round of applause for them, please!
 - Before we start, I'd like to briefly introduce me and our company.

 ---